Mom, don’t look now but it’s time for the quiz again!

 So that’s August 1st at the Borgata in Atlantic City.
 Did I mention that his new album comes out in June?

-You may have mentioned it a thousand times, I’m not sure.
+You may have mentioned it five thousand times, I’m not sure.

 We’ll have a full report in the ezine.